ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-master-detail/index.md

 To enable Master / Detail, you should set the following grid options:

 - **masterDetail:** Set to `true` to inform the grid you want to allow expanding of rows to reveal detail grids.
 - **detailGridOptions:** The grid options to set for the detail grid.
-The detail grid is a fully featured instance of ag-Grid, so any configuration can be set on the detail grid that you would set any other grid.
+The detail grid is a fully featured instance of AG Grid, so any configuration can be set on the detail grid that you would set any other grid.
 - **getDetailRowData:** A function you implement to provide the grid with rows for display in the detail grids.

 These grid options are illustrated below: